Legionella Monitoring of Cooling Towers & Cooling Water Systems

 Recommended frequency for legionella monitoring & sampling

-In addition to the regular sampling for aerobic bacteria in cooling water, a routine monitoring scheme should also include periodic sampling for the presence of legionella bacteria.
+In addition to the regular sampling for aerobic bacteria in cooling water, a routine monitoring scheme should also include periodic sampling for the presence of Legionella bacteria.
 This should be undertaken at least quarterly, unless sampling is necessary for other reasons, such as to help identify possible sources of the bacteria during outbreaks of Legionnaires’ disease.

-More frequent sampling should be carried out when commissioning a cooling water system and establishing a water treatment programme.
+More frequent monitoring, including sampling should be carried out when commissioning a cooling water system and establishing a water treatment programme.
 Legionella monitoring, specifically water sampling should be carried out on a monthly basis, until it can be shown that the system is under microbial control.

 Cooling towers, legionella positive results & what to do